 Yet, surprisingly few people take advantage of this free and proven formula to success.
-In fact, Harvard Business School conducted a study on goal setting and found:
+In fact, look at the results from a study conducted by psychology professor Dr. Gail Matthews:

 Well, other studies have shown people with written goals also tend to have better health and happier marriages.
 Do any of those results motivate you to write out your goals?

 The bottom line is proper goal setting is essential to your success, yet few people do it.